A VoicePrint Case Study

 ‘How can I help?
 He asks.
 ‘Let me know if you want any more.’
 ‘Let me know when you’re ready to talk through next steps.’

-With the right clues you really can talk better working relationships into being.
+With talk-wise awareness and the right voices you really can talk better working relationships into being.

 The VoicePrint self-perception and VoicePrint 360 feedback diagnostics are powerful ways of helping people to become aware of how they might be creating unintended difficulties in their working relationships and, more importantly, in enabling them to overcome these problems.
 If you want to start using VoicePrint in your own coaching work and helping people like Steve, you can learn more about our training and accreditation here.